Archive product

 Call and order by phone:

-+ 48 660 777 937 +48 577 036 777 Messenger WhatsApp
++ 48 660 777 937+48 577 036 777MessengerWhatsApp

 Description

 Von Lindpaintner Macabre violinist painted with watercolor by the skilled hand of V. Lindpaintner from the first half of the 19th century, set in a beautiful walnut frame with inlays.
-Peter Josef Lindpaintner (1791-1850), a renowned German composer, seems to mock the profession of a musician, demonstrating good technical confidence in his watercolor.
-The skeleton dressed as a monk plays imaginary violins, using two dice with a carnival mask hanging from his arm, thus providing an ironic interpretation of the Memento Mori theme, so dear to Wunderkammer collections.
-The drawing is in good condition and only has a crease in the lower right corner.
+Peter Josef Lindpaintner (1791-1850), a renowned German composer, seems to mock the profession of a musician, demonstrating good technical confidence in watercolor.
+The skeleton dressed as a monk plays on imaginary violins, using two dice with a carnival mask hanging from the arm, thus providing an ironic interpretation of the Memento Mori theme, so dear to Wunderkammer collections.
+The drawing is in good condition and has only a crease in the lower right corner.

 Exceptional antique furniture and accessories can be an excellent idea for interior decoration.
 Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Many styles characterize antique furniture, but a few key ones stand out.
-Eclectic furniture refers to the 19th century, dominated by the Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+Eclectic furniture refers to the 19th century, during which the Biedermeier style was predominant.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture and accessories date from the late 18th to early 19th century.
-Everything was influenced by Napoleon’s reign, which imposed a strong resemblance to Roman and Greek decorative motifs.
+This style was influenced by Napoleon’s reign, featuring significant similarities and references to Roman and Greek ornamentation.

-The key to stylish antique furniture is originality.
-Ultimately, this is what matters most to buyers, as the market is flooded with counterfeits.
-Luxury Products provides documentation confirming the authenticity of each item, matching the description and photos.
+The most important aspect of stylish antique furniture is originality.
+Ultimately, this is crucial for buyers, as many forgeries circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details